CreadDiscans/ServiceDesigner/TUTORIAL.md

 > * Pick any color that you want to use from the _Color Picker_, and input the name.
 > * On the other hand, just input _Color Code_ or _RGB_.
 > * You can check color variables list from the left side of the color picker.
-> * In this case, you can't rename color variable, so please be careful when you create it.

 ### 2. _Update_
 > * If you want to change variable's value, select the one from the list.